portfolio-performance/portfolio-help/docs/en/reference/view/general-data/currencies.md

 Since EUR/USD = 1.0370, it follows that USD/EUR = 0.9643.
 Which quotation would you prefer?
 This depends a bit on your domestic currency (the one you use every day) and your preference for multiplication or division.

 As a result, there are two types of quotation: direct (or price) quotation versus indirect (or quantity) quotation.
-By default, PP assumes the latter one, but you can change the quotation type with the menu `Help > Preferences > Presentation` menu.
+By default, Portfolio Performance assumes the latter one, but you can change the quotation type with the menu `Help > Preferences > Presentation` menu.

 - An indirect quote expresses the amount of foreign currency required to buy or sell one unit of the domestic currency.
 The price of the domestic currency is expressed in terms of a foreign currency.
 For a citizen of the European Community, the quotation EUR/USD = 1.0370 is an indirect quotation.
 - In a direct quote, the foreign currency is the base currency, while the domestic currency is the counter currency.
 For a citizen of the European Community, the quotation USD/EUR = 0.9643 is a direct quotation.